- The School

 - Student Life

-Patashnik is also Nonresident Senior Fellow at the Brookings Institution and a Fellow of the National Academy of Public Administration.
+Patashnik is Professor of Public Policy and Politics and Director of the Center for Health Policy at the University of Virginia.
+He is also Nonresident Senior Fellow at the Brookings Institution and a Fellow of the National Academy of Public Administration.
 He previously held faculty positions at Yale University and UCLA.
 He served as Associate Dean for Academic Affairs of the Batten School between 2009 and 2012.

 Patashnik’s latest book is Living Legislation: Durability, Change and the Politics of American Lawmaking (co-editor with Jeffery A. Jenkins, University of Chicago Press, 2012).
 He is also the author of Reforms at Risk: What Happens After Major Policy Changes Are Enacted (Princeton University Press, 2008), which received the 2009 Louis Brownlow Book Award given by the National Academy of Public Administration.